aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 Your site is ready to be published at `https://aregsar.com/`

-## Pulling down changes made to our remote repo by github pages
+## Pulling down changes made to our remote repo

 Since Github pages settings changes added the _config.yml and CNAME files to our remote repo we need to pull it down to our local repo so we will be in sync.